About the Project

 - Increase of 20-30 percent in learning outcomes across Hindi, English, and Math within a year

 - The number of schools with clean drinking water rose from 46 percent to 82 percent and separate girls’ toilets from 44 percent to 71 percent

 - School Improvement Plans implemented: 17,959

-EG hopes to expand to a total of eight gender gap districts in India by 2016 and increase the number of schools benefitting from its intervention from the current 5,000 to over 18,000 in 2016.
+EG hopes to expand to a total of eight gender gap districts in India and increase the number of schools benefitting from its intervention.
 To achieve this, the project will mobilize more than 6,000 Team Balika volunteers across Rajasthan.
 Overall, this will allow EG to benefit approximately 1.8 million children.